-The Internal Audit function is supervised by the TRH Audit Committee.
+The Internal Audit function is supervised by the TRH Audit Committee, with ultimate oversight provided by Alleghany's Audit Committee.
 Rolling three-year audit plans are submitted annually to TRH's Audit Committee for approval.
-Results of internal audits are distributed to GBO's Branch Manager and to TRH's Audit Committee.
-Outstanding internal audit actions are tracked and progress reported at TRH's Audit Committee.
+Results of internal audits are distributed to GBO's Branch Manager, TRH's senior management and Audit Committee, as well as select senior management of Alleghany.
+Outstanding internal audit actions are tracked and progress is reported at TRH's Audit Committee and to the TransRe Europe Executive Committee, of which the GBO Branch Manager is a member.